dewloosh/DictTree/README.md

 # DictTree

-A pure python package to handle nested dictionaries in Python.
+A pure Python package to handle nested dictionaries in Python.